Endometrial Ablation Specialist

 It may take up to three months for you to see the full effects of the procedure.
 If you continue to have heavy periods after ablation, you need to follow up with Dr. Kellogg for an examination.

 If you’re experiencing heavy menstruation that’s affecting your quality of life, Dr. Kellogg may have a solution with endometrial ablation.
-Call today, or book an appointment online.
+Call today to book an appointment.